HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Introduction

-However, the current deployment of quantized DNNs is not ideal, as there is no general support for quantized MACs without changing the underlying hardware~\cite{sharma2018bit,ryu2019bitblade,shin2018dnpu,lee2018unpu,sharify2018loom,pirdsp}.
-Most hardware units have a high-bitwidth (such as 32 or 64 bits) MAC for either floating point numbers or integers~\cite{mliot, AVXforquant}.
+Despite the success of quantization for DNNs, the current deployment of quantized convolution to the computing platform is not ideal.
+To take advantage of the lower bitwidth of data from quantization, existing solutions tend to design new computing architectures that are specific to quantized convolutions~\cite{sharma2018bit,ryu2019bitblade,shin2018dnpu,lee2018unpu,sharify2018loom,pirdsp}, which lose the generality and take long application-specific integrated circuit (ASIC) design cycles.
+While for computing platforms with given fixed arithmetic units, there is no general support for quantized convolution operation.
+Most general processing units such as X86\_64 CPUs and ARM processors have a high-bitwidth (such as 32 or 64 bits) multiplication-and-accumulation (MAC) unit for either floating-point numbers or integers~\cite{mliot, AVXforquant}.
 When they are used for quantized MACs, most of the bitwidths are left underutilized, wasting precious computing resources~\cite{xilinxint4, xilinxint8, AVXforquant, bertTacl}.
-Even with the 8-bit multi-data processing of the Advanced Vector Extensions (AVX) support in X86\_64 architecture, processing a single 4-bit multiplication would still occupy the 8-bit data width with the remaining 4 bits simply wasted~\cite{AVXforquant}.
-Waste becomes even more severe when either processing lower bitwidth (such as binary and ternary) data or utilizing a hardware unit with higher built-in bitwidths.

-Reconfigurable hardware, such as FPGA, can alleviate some of the waste because of its bit-level flexibility for configuration, but it exhibits similar drawbacks, especially for FPGAs with high-precision digital signal processing (DSP) units ~\cite{mliot, tdla, chen2016platform, realtime, fcudanoc, ChenPlatformchoice}.
+Even with the 8-bit multi-data processing of the Advanced Vector Extensions (AVX) support in X86\_64 architecture, processing a single 4-bit multiplication would still occupy the 8-bit data channel with the remaining 4 bits simply wasted~\cite{AVXforquant}.
+Waste becomes even more severe when either processing lower bitwidth (such as binary and ternary) data or utilizing a hardware unit with higher built-in bitwidths support.
+Reconfigurable hardware, such as FPGA, can alleviate some of the waste because of its bit-level flexibility for hardware configuration, but it exhibits similar drawbacks, especially when adopting the high-precision digital signal processing (DSP) units in the FPGAs~\cite{mliot, tdla, chen2016platform, realtime, fcudanoc, ChenPlatformchoice}.
 Without careful bit-wise management of inputs and outputs, deploying quantized DNNs on FPGAs with the given DSPs still wastes a lot of their computation capacity~\cite{xilinxint8, xilinxint4, chen2019clouddnn, fcudanoc}.